Compiled expressions

 fx:Synchronize #{source} property consumer

-{fx:Evaluate} has the lowest runtime overhead, since no listener maintenance is required after the initial assignment. {fx:Observe} and {fx:Synchronize} may require listeners or additional generated code to keep the target synchronized with the source.
+{fx:Evaluate} has the lowest runtime overhead, since no listener maintenance is required after the initial assignment. {fx:Observe}, {fx:Push}, and {fx:Synchronize} may require listeners or additional generated code to update the target and/or the source.

 Setting up a binding

-Here’s how a simple binding is specified in FXML 2.0, using different but equivalent notations:
+Here’s how a simple binding is specified in FXML, using different but equivalent notations:

 com/sample/MyControl.fxml